camfeghali/synced-frontend/README.md

 - Users can see which stations are available.
 - Users can see who is online.
 - Users can broadcast a station.
+- Users can see online stations' activity (artist, song name and album).
 - Users can join a station and be synced to it.
 - There is no limit on how many people can join a station, but more than four users slows down your machine!